yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please add your favorite meals.
+# Please add your favourite place to visit.

-# List of sweets
+# List of Places to Travel
-- Katsudon
+- Kyoto
-- Spaghetti and Meatballs
+- Paris
-- Hawaiian pizza
+- Machu Picchu
-- Tom yum kung
+- New York City
-- Miso ramen
+- Reykjavik